snyk-fixtures/device-cloud-python/README.md

 -----------
 Running `./validate_script.py` will validate that all the features of the helix API work on the host.
 It requires that validate_app.py and generate_config.py are in the same directory.
-It will prompt you for a Cloud address and credentials to check values in that Cloud. you can also set environment variables HDCADDRESS, HDCUSERNAME, and HDCPASSWORD to skip this step.
+It will prompt you for a cloud address and credentials for connecting to the cloud.
+You can also set the environment variables HDCADDRESS, HDCUSERNAME, and HDCPASSWORD to skip this step.

 So far supports: